How to Choose the Right Photo for a Custom Photo Puzzle

 Can I include multiple photos on a puzzle?

 Yes, through the Photo Collage Custom Puzzle.
-You build the collage in any photo editor (Canva, Google Photos, your phone's built-in collage tool), then upload the finished collage as a single image.
+You build the collage in any photo editor (your phone's built-in collage tool or any free collage maker), then upload the finished collage as a single image.
 See the collage puzzle guide for layout patterns, photo-count recommendations per puzzle size, and the full ordering workflow.